-The UK also continues to display its willingness to host Small Modular Reactors (SMRs) on home soil, as Rolls Royce have come to surface as the front runners in the race to build these reactors in the UK.
-Competition was not far behind with US based Last Energy in advanced talks with the UK government to build a fleet of these advanced reactors across England and Wales, aiming to build its first "mini-nuclear" power plant by 2025.
+The UK also continues to display its willingness to host SMRs on home soil, as Rolls Royce have come to surface as the front runners in the race to build these reactors in the UK.
+In addition, US based Last Energy is in advanced talks with the UK government to build a fleet of these advanced reactors across England and Wales, aiming to build its first "mini-nuclear" power plant by 2025.
+Reports in March 2023 suggested that Last Energy has agreed to sell 24 SMRs to the UK at a cost of £100 million per unit.